 “Be Fearful When Others Are Greedy and Greedy When Others Are Fearful”–Warren Buffet

 The most challenging part of investing is thinking long-term.

 Most investors panic when the market experiences a downturn.
-Although losing money is never good, losing money in the market is normal.
+Although losing money is never good, losing money in the market is expected.

 The graph above shows the market’s performance during the last 14+ years.
-Notice how in 2008 there’s a dip due to the recession.
-But, after 4 years the market recovers and continues to grow.
+Notice how in 2008, there was a dip due to the recession.
+But, after four years, the market recovers and continues to grow.

-Instead of viewing your investments in the short-term, understand the bigger picture.
-In the short-term, you may lose but if you continue investing despite the market’s performance, you’ll win in the long-term.
+Instead of viewing your investments in the short term, understand the bigger picture.
+In the short time, you may lose, but if you continue investing despite the market’s performance, you’ll win in the long term.

 3. Don’t obsessively track your investments

 The beauty of investing in index funds is not having to track them often.